CHEWCHEWW/react-web-editor/README.md

 ```

 ### Drag and Drop Table

-  - What is?
   <p></p>
-  The Drag and Drop Table component makes all children components can drag and drop.
-You just have to put your own component's code to Drag and Drop table's children.
+  The Drag and Drop Table(DNDT) component makes all child components draggable within the DNDT area.
+You can use the DNDT by wrapping your components that you desire to be draggable.

   - Props
 ```